 - Health checkpoint: Automatically send a quick health screen for employees to complete right off their phone before coming on-site.

 - Flexible seating with interactive maps: Offer bookable seating options and wayfinding from a map via desktop, in-office kiosk, or mobile app.

-- Workplace analytics: Get robust reporting to answer questions like, “Who was in the office and when?” and “Do we have enough desks?”
+- Workplace analytics: Including new dedicated desk insights, get answers to questions like, “Who was in the office and when?” and “Do we have enough desks?”

 What customers have to say about Robin Return

 “Robin has taken the guesswork out of occupancy planning to safely reopen our workplaces,” said Corey Williams, regional workplace lead for the Americas at Elastic, a global search and data analytics company using Robin in its 38 offices not only for phasing office reopenings, but also for a long-term distributed workplace strategy.